Ilene Shapiro: 2016 Election

-Economic Development
+Tenure

 Shapiro made economic development and workforce training a priority of her first term in office.
 The county is attempting to attract businesses-small and large- to the region.
 In March 2019, the county launched its new Economic Development Tool, Summit4Success.
 A website aimed at increasing business relocation to Summit County.
 This website also allows for individuals to connect with economic development employees of the county.

-Veterans Services

 Executive Shapiro announced the creation of Summit Liberty House, a shelter for veteran women in Summit county, at the 2018 State of the County.
 The project was completed in September of 2019.

+Shapiro's tenure included a focus on diversity, equity, and inclusion efforts.
+In the first year after her election, Shapiro created an Advisory Council on Diversity and Inclusion to review the County's initiatives and practices relating to employment, purchasing, representation, and community engagement.
+In 2019, Shapiro announced that the County would seek to become an AARP Age-Friendly Community, and in 2023 began offering the Age-Friendly Seal of Approval program to certify businesses and institutions in the county as age-friendly.
+In 2020, Shapiro supported a County Council resolution, sponsored by Councilwoman Veronica Sims, declaring racism as a public health crisis and creating of a special review committee to review county practices.

+Shapiro was named a Women of Note 2019 by Crain's Cleveland Business.
+In 2022, she received the Greater Akron Chamber's H. Peter Burg Award and the Victim Assistance Program Bernard Rosen Community Service Award.

-Opioid Crisis
+Opioid crisis

 In October 2017, Executive Shapiro announced plans to sue the companies that make and distribute addictive painkillers.
 She declared a state of emergency in the county and said the opioid epidemic has cost taxpayers $112 million from 2012 to 2017.
 In 2019, Summit County and Cuyahoga County reached a settlement with several large pharmaceutical companies for $260 million; Summit County received $104 million in total.
 Executive Shapiro then directed the creation of the Opiate Abatement Advisory Council (OAAC) to oversee the immediate and future distribution of the funds.
+Summit County and the OAAC have since awarded numerous grants, including $5.3 million for a data sharing platform championed by Shapiro, Unite Us, $1.4 million for care coordination for residents leaving the Summit County Jail, $1.5 million to Cleveland Clinic Akron General's Recovery's in Reach Program, and $1.5 million to Summa Health's First Step Program.

+The OAAC has also awarded $1.25 million to the Akron Community Foundation's Opioid Healing Fund to provide small grants to organizations working to combat the opioid epidemic in Summit County.

 In addition to the lawsuit responding to the crisis, Executive Shapiro facilitated the gifting of land that was once the Edwin Shaw rehab hospital to two nonprofits that aim to combat the opioid crisis, Restore Addiction Recovery and Hope United.

-2020 Election

-In 2020, Shapiro faced John Chapman (R) in the general election.
-Shapiro won 58.04% of the vote compared to Chapman's 41.96%.

-Awards and recognition

-Shapiro received the "Women in Business Advocate" from the U.S. Small Business Administration and received the Athena Award from ATHENA International prior to her time as County Executive.